 The powerful $8.8 billion spacecraft is also expected to take amazing photos of celestial objects like its predecessor, the Hubble Space Telescope.
-[How the James Webb Space Telescope Works (Infographic)]
+Luckily for astronomers, the Hubble Space Telescope remains in good health and it's probable that the two telescopes will work together for JWST's first years.
+JWST will also look at exoplanets that the Kepler Space Telescope found, or follow up on real-time observations from ground space telescopes.

 Instruments on board

 The JWST will come equipped with four science instruments.

 - Near-Infrared Camera (NIRCam): Provided by the University of Arizona, this infrared camera will detect light from stars in nearby galaxies and stars within the Milky Way.
 It will also search for light from stars and galaxies that formed early in the universe's life.
 NIRCam will be outfitted with coronagraphs that can block a bright object's light, making dimmer objects near those stars (like planets) visible.

 - Near-Infrared Spectrograph (NIRSpec): NIRSpec will observe 100 objects simultaneously, searching for the first galaxies that formed after the Big Bang.
 NIRSpec was provided by the European Space Agency with help from NASA's Goddard Space Flight Center.

 - Mid-Infrared Instrument (MIRI): MIRI will produce amazing space photos of distant celestial objects, following in Hubble's tradition of astrophotography.
 The spectrograph that is a part of the instrument will allow scientists to gather more physical details about distant objects in the universe.
 MIRI will detect distant galaxies, faint comets, forming stars and objects in the Kuiper Belt.
 MIRI was built by the European Consortium with the European Space Agency and NASA's Jet Propulsion Laboratory.